-We promote in Middlesbrough, Stockton on Tees and Newcastle upon Tyne.
-We have also previously promoted in Camden, London..
+We promote in Middlesbrough, Stockton on Tees , Newcastle upon Tyne and occasionally in York.
+We have also previously promoted in Camden, London.

 We promote shows at venues ranging from 100 to 1600 capacity.

-We are also co-owners of the 1000 capacity Twisterella Festival along with our festival partner, Henry Carden.
+We are also co-owners and co-promoters of the 1000 capacity Twisterella Festival along with our festival partner, Henry Carden.

 Our booking policy.

 Our booking policy is quite simple really in that we only book acts that we like.

 We have a broadly eclectic and left-field music taste centred around the main genres of Indie, Indie-folk & Americana.
 Occasioanlly we throw in something a bit different just to keep everyone on their toes.
 Please note that we do not book tribute acts or cover bands under any circumstances.

 How do I get a support slot?

 The integrity of the bill is of paramount importance to us and we always aim to select supporting acts that are the best match musically to the headline act.
 We keep a close eye and ear on the regional music scene and are always keen to support developing acts who are working hard and doing the right things.

 Please remember that we are a left-field promoter.
 If you’re not sure then please look at who we have promoted in the past and judge for yourself whether or not your music is suitable.
 If it’s not quite right for us then there are plenty of other good local promoters who will probably be able to help.
 A list of regional promoters can be found via the Generator website.
 If they don’t want to book you then why not rise to the challenge yourself and have a go at putting on your own night?
 We’d thoroughly recommend it as a highly effective way to lose money but you’ll have great fun whilst doing it.
 Seriously.